AvtsVivek/LearnVsExt/src/tasks/417725-ImageManifestToolsExten/ReadMe.md

 10. The generated .imagemanifest file should be included in and deployed as a part of a Visual Studio extension (.vsix).

+11. So once the imagemanifest file is created either by using ManirestFromResouces(subsequent example) or ImageManifestToolsExtension, you can go to the next step of Manifest to code in the subsequent example.
+Then we can aclutally use the image in the vs extension.

 ## References

 1. [image service tools](https://learn.microsoft.com/en-us/visualstudio/extensibility/internals/image-service-tools)